Chenin blanc

 It provides a fairly neutral palate for the expression of terroir, vintage variation, and the winemaker's treatment.
 In cool areas, the juice is sweet but high in acid with a full-bodied, fruity palate.
-In the unreliable summers of northern France, the acidity of under-ripened grapes was often masked with chaptalization with unsatisfactory results, whereas now, the less-ripend grapes are made into popular sparkling wines such as Crémant de Loire.
+In the unreliable summers of northern France, the acidity of under-ripened grapes was often masked with chaptalization with unsatisfactory results, whereas now, the less-ripened grapes are made into popular sparkling wines such as Crémant de Loire.
 The white wines of the Anjou AOC are a popular expression of Chenin as a dry wine, with flavors of quince and apples.
 In nearby Vouvray AOC, vintners aim for an off-dry style, developing honey and floral characteristics with age.
 In the best vintages, the grapes can be left on the vines to develop noble rot, producing an intense, viscous dessert wine, which may improve considerably with age.